Tuxtla Chiapas, Mexico Travel Guide

 Tipping practices are generally 10-15% at restaurants.
 Wait to be seated in many sit-down establishments.

-Avoid sensitive discussions and respect local customs.
+Avoid sensitive discussions and be respectful of local customs.

 Sidewalks and public spaces often present challenges for travelers with mobility impairments.